Manesse Verlag: Program

 Manesse is a classic publishing house that mainly publishes new and first translations.
-In the publishing house, works by authors such as Jane Austen, Herman Bang, Tania Blixen, Elizabeth Gaskell, Eduard von Keyserling, Joaquim Maria Machado de Assis, Nizami Ganjavi, Italo Svevo, and Jun'ichirō Tanizaki were published.
+In the publishing house, works by authors such as Jane Austen, Herman Bang, Tania Blixen, Elizabeth Gaskell, Eduard von Keyserling, Joaquim Maria Machado de Assis, Nizami Ganjavi, Italo Svevo, Dante Alighieri, and Jun'ichirō Tanizaki were published.
 In 1994 Manesse published "German Narrators of the 20th Century" by Marcel Reich-Ranicki.
 The publisher achieved a great deal of recognition in 2001 with "Eine Bluttat, ein Betrug und ein Bund fürs Leben" (A Murder, a Mystery, and a Marriage) by Mark Twain.
 The narrative was published in a translation by Frank Heibert and an epilogue by Georg Klein published at the same time as the American original.
 Among the best known works of the publishing house are Sophia Tolstaya's "Eine Frage der Schuld" (A question of guilt) and "101 Nacht" (101 nights).
 All the volumes of the World Literary Library are thread-bound, bound in linen, and equipped with a reading tape.
 The name of the author and the titles of the book are usually in gold on the back of the book.
 Each volume contains an epilogue by a contemporary author, literary critic or literary scholar.